 Please contact for information on these puppies e mail firstname.lastname@example.org or 705 933 4811

-Puppies are now expected middle of January 2020
+Border Collie Puppies are now expected middle of April 2020

 When considering a new puppy you must remember that there are a lot of things for you to remember as well as the puppy.
 The first thing that comes to mind is the house training!
 A good thing to remember is that when the puppies first wake up they need the bathroom , then after they have eaten they tend to want to go almost straight away.
 After a good romp around that also gets things moving !
 The best way for good house breaking is to keep an eye on your puppy.
 If you are paying attention you will notice little things like starting to sniff around and then a small circling to find the right spot might be clues to what is to happen next.!
 Crate training will help at night , they do not like to soil there beds.
 Put your puppy outside (with you watching) just before bed and try to make the nights short while the puppy is very young, they only have a small bladder so cannot last as long as a adult dog.